rohansachdeva1990/javascript-experiments/object-oriented-programming/README.md

 - Inheritance
 - Method Overriding
 - JS will look for move in Circle object, if it is not found it will look into prototype of Circle which is shape

+## Modules

+Things related should go together (Cohesion)

+- Modules

+  - Code becomes more maintainable
+  - Easier to reuse
+  - Abstract Code

+- Common JS Modules

+  - Used in NodeJs
+  - module.exports
+  - require(...); Relative path using './somejsfile' without extension

+- ES6 Modules
+  - default import without curly braces
+  - named import with curly braces
+  - A simple hack to get rid of webpack in html is to add script of type='module'